-Example: A printer requires a 0x0A (decimal 10) character (linefeed) to be sent at the end of each line to cause the printer to actually print the line.
+Example: A printer requires a 0x0A (decimal 10) character (linefeed) to be sent at sent to the output.

 This character would be embedded in the actual designed output and the Line Delay Char set to 0A so each time a line is sent to the printer a delay occurs before the next part of the output is initiated.
 The delay is set by Line Delay.